KstychPvtLtd/framework/LLM.md

 * Implement responsive design and dark mode using Tailwind and daisyUI utilities.
 * Optimize for accessibility (e.g., `aria-attributes`) when using components.

-## JavaScript

-* Use Alpine.js for lightweight JavaScript interactions.
-* **All custom JavaScript files should be placed in `ext/assets/js/`.** or sub directories for module specific javascript
-* Example: `ext/assets/js/app.js` is accessed via `http://localhost/custom/js/app.js`.

 ## General Instructions ##